The Best Restaurants In FiDi guide image

 Blue Ribbon restaurants are like friends you still feel comfortable talking to even if you haven’t seen them in years.
 This spot in FiDi is always a dependable choice—as long as you’re willing to spend a little money.
 The seared sea scallops in a miso butter sauce are a good way to start, and you should get the sushi deluxe platter for a nice sampling of nigiri.
 Order at least one steak for the table to share as well as the required fried rice with oxtail, bone marrow, and eggs (the best thing here).

-When you walk into the dark, windowless dining room at Farida, a subterranean Central Asian halal restaurant in FiDi, there’s no real way to tell what time of day it is (just like how you feel when you’re at a casino).
-This place specializes in umka pies, which are little flaky pastries filled with pumpkin, spinach, beef, or chicken.
-All varieties are great, so we suggest trying every one.
+When you walk into the dark, windowless dining room at Farida, a subterranean Central Asian halal restaurant in FiDi, there’s no real way to tell what time of day it is.
+It's a little like being in a casino that way, but any dish you choose will be a winner.
+Farida specializes in umka pies, which are little flaky pastries filled with pumpkin, spinach, beef, or chicken, and all of them are great.
 Both the chicken thigh kebabs and the Uzbek plov with chunks of beef and lamb are recommendable, but if you have to choose one, go for the chicken.

 If you want to start the day someplace very low-key, get breakfast at Pearl Diner.
 Between the swivel stools, booths with rips covered in duct tape, and regulars screaming across the room about their coffee and tuna fish sandwiches to go, it feels like things haven’t changed much since this old-school diner opened more than 50 years ago.
 The huge menu ranges from omelets and pancakes to triple-decker sandwiches and shrimp marinara.
 If you come in the morning, try the big, fluffy belgian waffles with eggs and bacon.
 For lunch, get one of the more than 40 types of burgers.